prototypdigital/skeletor/README.md

 });
 ```

 `animateSequence` will animate all of the defined element styles in sequence (meaning every property will start animating only when the previous property has finished animating).
 In the example below, that means that opacity, translateY and translateX will animate in sequence as they are defined - opacity first, translateX second, translateY last.
 Additional configuration is possible as a second parameter, where you can define the animation `duration`, `loop` and `easing`.
-The default configuration is `{ duration: 800, easing: Easing.ease(Easing.quad) }`.
+The default configuration is `{ duration = 400, easing = Easing.inOut(Easing.ease), loop = false, native = true, }`.

 Usage